x71c9/uranio/README.md

 `./node_modules/uranio/src/nuxt/plugins/uranio.ts`.

-This is done only when using `uranio-adm`.
+This is valid only for `uranio-adm`.

 ---